parallelvirtualcluster/pvc/docs/architecture/daemon.md

 ## Startup sequence

 The daemon startup sequence is documented below.
-The main daemon entrypoint is `Daemon.py` inside the `pvcd` folder, which is called from the `pvcd.py` stub file.
+The main daemon entry-point is `Daemon.py` inside the `pvcd` folder, which is called from the `pvcd.py` stub file.

 0. The configuration is read from `/etc/pvc/pvcd.yaml` and the configuration object set up.